Pennsylvania Route 113: Chester County

-PA 113 begins at an intersection with US 30 Bus. in the borough of Downingtown in Chester County, heading north on West Uwchlan Avenue, a two-lane divided highway.
+PA 113 begins at an intersection with US 30 Bus.
+(Lancaster Avenue) in the borough of Downingtown in Chester County, heading north on West Uwchlan Avenue, a two-lane divided highway.
 The road passes through residential areas and turns into a three-lane road with a center left-turn lane.
 The route crosses into East Caln Township and becomes a divided highway again as it reaches a partial interchange with the US 30 freeway, with access to westbound US 30 and from eastbound US 30.
 PA 113 becomes undivided again and continues northeast through wooded areas of homes with a few businesses as a three-lane road with two northbound lanes and one southbound lane that ascends a hill.
 The road narrows back to two lanes before it enters Uwchlan Township.
 PA 113 widens to four lanes as it continues through suburban areas, passing to the northwest of Downingtown East High School.
 The route heads to the north and gains a center left-turn lane as it runs through commercial areas in Lionville.
 PA 113 curves to the northeast again and crosses PA 100, where the name becomes East Uwchlan Avenue.
 Past this intersection, the road passes west of a park and ride lot and heads near industrial parks before it comes to a bridge over the Pennsylvania Turnpike (Interstate 76, I-76).
 The route passes near residential areas with some farmland before it crosses into West Pikeland Township.